 Key Techniques Used in Trauma-Focused Therapy

 Trauma-focused therapy is a specialised form of psychotherapy designed to help individuals process and heal from traumatic experiences.
 It aims to reduce the symptoms of trauma, such as anxiety, depression, and post-traumatic stress disorder (PTSD), by addressing the emotional and psychological impact of traumatic events.
-Several key techniques are commonly used in trauma-focused therapy to facilitate recovery and promote resilience.

 - Psychoeducation